symfony/symfony-docs/controller/error_pages.rst

    a generic template for the given format (like ``error.json.twig`` or ``error.xml.twig``);

 #.
-If none of the previous template exist, fall back to the generic HTML template
+If none of the previous templates exist, fall back to the generic HTML template
    (``error.html.twig``).

 .. _overriding-or-adding-templates: